Selling a House ‘As Is’ in Maryland

 Pros of selling as-is to an investor

-- Save money on home preparations.
+• Save money on home preparations.

-- Sell fast — receive an offer in as little as a few days, and close as quickly as one to two weeks later.
+• Sell fast — receive an offer in as little as a few days, and close as quickly as one to two weeks later.

-- Skip repairs.
+• Skip repairs.
 Most house-buying companies purchase properties in as-is condition, even those that need major repairs.

-- Arrange for a flexible move-out date.
+• Arrange for a flexible move-out date.

 Cons of selling as-is to an investor

-- Offers are likely to be much lower.
+• Expect lower offers.
 Investors typically pay 70% of what they estimate to be the home’s after-repair value (ARV).

 How much will you make from an as-is home sale?

-Editor’s note: On March 15, 2024, the National Association of Realtors (NAR) announced a landmark lawsuit settlement that will change the way real estate agent commissions are handled in the future.
-These changes will “decouple” seller and buyer agent compensation.
-Industry experts predict that this decoupling will likely lower agent fees and give buyers the ability to negotiate commission amounts directly.
+*Editor’s note: On March 15, 2024, the National Association of Realtors (NAR) announced a landmark lawsuit settlement that changes the way real estate agent commissions are handled in the future.
+These changes “decouple” seller and buyer agent compensation, lowering agent fees and giving buyers the ability to negotiate commission amounts directly.
 Learn more.

 Different types of investors and house-buying companies also offer varying amounts for homes, largely dependent on their exit strategy.
-While fix and flip investors usually pay about 70% of the home’s ARV, buy-and-hold investors who plan to rent out your property may be able to pay more.
+While fix-and-flip investors usually pay about 70% of the home’s ARV, buy-and-hold investors who plan to rent out your property may be able to pay more.
 In addition, investors often are willing to cover a seller’s closing costs, which can add up to about 1% to 3% of the sale price.

 Ready to sell your house in Maryland?